Category theory for scientists (Old version): Databases: schemas and instances

 \begin{exercise} Is there any nontrivial PED on $\Loop$ that holds for the data in Example \ref{ex:dds}?
 If so, what is it and how many equivalence classes of paths in $\Loop$ are there after you impose that relation? \end{exercise}

 \begin{exercise} Let $P$ be a chess-playing program.
-Given any position (including the choice of whose turn it is), $P$ will make a move. \sexc Is this an example of a discrete dynamical system? \next How do the rules for ending the game in a win or draw play out in this model?
+Given any position (including the history of the game and choice of whose turn it is), $P$ will make a move. \sexc Is this an example of a discrete dynamical system? \next How do the rules for ending the game in a win or draw play out in this model?
 (Look up online how chess games end if you don't know.) \endsexc \end{exercise}